toughcrust/eat-your-shit/README.md

 Bénéfique pour moi et les autres: quelles sont nos intentions respectives ?
 En particulier celles qui sont rampantes.
 Ex: espérer la séduction amoureuse en externalité positive à l'introspection et au partage de ses résultats.
 Ca peut parfois devenir le but principal sans qu'on s'en aperçoive =&gt; dés-alignement entre pensée consciente et motif réels =&gt; Aïe !

 Cédric
-Babbles web articles about analysing his minds
+Babbles web articles about analysing his minds and making guesses about yours
-Makes hypnosis consultations
+Makes hypnosis consultations to help people reflect on their own logical flaws to get in the flow
 Geeks around interfaces between meditation and music
 Thrives to get wild and raw into a progressist and urban lifestyle
+Enjoying being around socially active people, just bathin'in
 Give away ideas
+Loves not to conform to his own definitions, however exciting or accurate

 Your Grandmother Was Right, But She Didn’t Know Why
 I have no shame in using the vocabulary someone uses \(light nourishment\) for Google searches but to express myself I allow to use a word that resonates more.